YellowboxSolutions/AzGlue/README.md

 ### Basic setup
 1. Install the [Azure Functions extensions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for VS Code.
 2. Copy the local.settings.json.example file, and remove the .example extension.
-3. Populate the AzAPIKey, ITGlueAPIKey & ITGlueURI environmental variables here.
+3. Populate the APIKey_ORG, ITGlueAPIKey & ITGlueURI environmental variables here.
+See the [Multi-Organization Setup](#-multi-organization-setup) section below if you want separate API keys per organization.
 4. Copy OrgList.csv.example and remove the .example extension.
 5. Update to match your environment.
 6. Right click on the "AzGluePS" direction, and select "open with Code"